 Sun-Kissed Wavy Shag

 Adding soft, sun-kissed highlights around the face is the finishing touch that makes a wavy shag glow.
 The lighter pieces catch the movement of the layers and waves, so the texture looks richer and more dimensional, and the brightness draws the eye toward your face.
-It is color that works with the cut rather than competing with it.
-Here is what to ask for.
+Color and cut work together here instead of one competing with the other.

 - Place highlights around the face and through the mid-lengths.